etlbox/etlbox.website/doks_v1.8/content/docs/transformations/overview.md

 **RowValidation**: Checks rows against defined validation rules and routes valid and invalid rows separately.

 **XmlSchemaValidation**: Validates the contents of an XML string field in a row against a given XML Schema Definition (XSD).

+**ChatTransformation**: Sends each row as JSON to an `IChatClient` and deserializes the response into the output type.
+Part of `ETLBox.AI`.

+**EmbeddingTransformation**: Creates one vector per row with an `IEmbeddingGenerator` and writes it back onto the same object.
+Part of `ETLBox.AI`.